DigiExam/ng-annotate-text/README.md

 Attribute | Default value | Description
 --- | --- | ---
-popup-offset | 10 | Position the popup editor away form its annotation and the window edges by this many pixels.
+text |   | The text to be annotated annotations |  | Annotations to load readonly | false | No new annotations can be made and existing annotations can't be edited popup-controller |  | Controller to apply to the popup popup-template-url |  | Url to the popup template tooltip-controller |  | Controller to apply to the tooltip tooltip-template-url |  | Url to the tooltip template on-annotate |  | Function called when an annotation is saved, with the annotation passed as the first attribute on-annotate-delete |  | Function called when an annotation is deleted, with the annotation passed as the first attribute on-annotate-error |  | Function called when an error is caught, with the error passed as the first attribute on-popup-show |  | Function called when the popup is shown on-popup-hide |  | Function called when the popup is hidden popup-offset | 10 | Position the popup editor away form its annotation and the window edges by this many pixels

 ## Event listeners